 Cultural competency among 21st-century graduates has become imperative as the job market globalizes and the workforce continues to diversify.
 We are all neighbors now.
 Through the internet and social media, we can reach four billion other people for both work and play.
-This offers unprecedented chances for both meaningful engagement as well as free expression.
+This offers unprecedented chances for both meaningful engagements as well as free expression.
 Campus dialogues serve to advance learning and scholarship in this area while building understanding and respect among different people and enhancing constructive leadership in the local and global communities.

-“There is one race of people and that is the human race in which we are all a part.
+“There is one race of people and that is the human race in which we are all apart.
 The uniqueness lies in each of our own identities due to the many differences, complexities and similarities.
 It’s how we live our daily lives, all the way from our perceptions to the decisions we make.” – NC State undergraduate student, Spring 2016

-“The idea of how we see ourselves in respect to our society is important and can be difficult to discuss because race is not a common topic in daily lives.
+“The idea of how we see ourselves in respect to our society is important and can be difficult to discuss because race is not a common topic in our daily lives.
 It makes some people uncomfortable.
 I discovered with this assignment that people with different upbringings have completely different perspectives on the topic and some value the importance of history differently.” — NC State undergraduate student, Spring 2016

 Everyone has a race.
 For many white people, talking about race is uncomfortable.
 For people of color, it’s unavoidable.
 The spring campus diversity dialogue will feature the short film, White People, A Documentary, by Pulitzer-winning journalist Jose Antonio Vargas.
 This new documentary from MTV asks white millennials to take a closer look at how they view race.
 “I don’t think we can have a conversation about race in America anymore and not include white people in the conversation,” said journalist Jose Antonio Vargas.